Bronya-Rand/DDLCModTemplate2.0/README.md

 The DDLC Mod Template 2.0 is a Mod Template for Doki Doki Literature Club by GanstaKingofSA that adhere to the [Team Salvato IP Guidelines](http://teamsalvato.com/ip-guidelines/) for fan mods.

+Please note that any DDLC Mod Template is meant for DDLC fan games and mods that still use DDLC assets per Team Salvato's IP Guidelines.
+This template is not meant for any other projects that does not use them, or code to be copied to your non-DDLC project.
+Most code in this template are the Intellectual Property of Dan Salvato LLC i.e. Team Salvato and may not be copied to non-DDLC fan projects or mods.

 ### Getting Started
 Follow these steps to set up the template.